QuarkChain/L2Bridge/backend/README.md

 MIN_LP_FEE=10
 # query interval of user deposit event in seconds
 CLAIM_INTERVAL=30
+# time interval in seconds for the sync service to run.
+# Automatically sync every claimed hash head if SYNC_INTERVAL=0.
+# Or you can choose not to run sync service at all by setting SYNC_INTERVAL=-1.
+Please be noted that this may save some gas but at the risk of the expiration of orders.
+SYNC_INTERVAL=600
 # the buffer in seconds to consider if time is enough to claim an order, in addition to the challenge period
 CLAIM_TIME_BUFFER=68400
 # L1 chain ID